TykTechnologies/tyk/README.md

 Starting Tyk is very simple:

-    vagrant@precise64:/vagrant$ ./tyk --conf=tyk_sample.con
+    > ./tyk [--conf=tyk_sample.con] [--port=PORT]

 The `--conf` flag is optional, Tyk will create a configuration file if it can't find one.
+Stating `--port` will override the port set in the configuration file.